Nlin004/genA-capstone-java/README.md

 ### Overview

-The Digital Library Management System is a modern backend API solution designed to digitize and streamline library operations for public and institutional libraries.
-As libraries transition from manual record-keeping to digital platforms, this system provides a comprehensive solution for managing book catalogs, user memberships, and borrowing workflows.
+The Digital Library Management System is a modern backend API solution designed to digitize and streamline library operations for public and institutional libraries transitioning from manual record-keeping to digital platforms.

 ### Business Problem